CVM Class Library Frequently Asked Questions

 }

 Here low_up creates a temporary matrix, then diag returns a vector sharing memory with its main diagonal.
 Despite returning it from this function by value, copy vonstructor will not be executed here.
 As a result, cvector with dangling pointer inside will be returned.
-To resolve this issue second constructor making deep copy was created since version 6.0, here its signature for rvector:
+To resolve this issue second constructor making deep copy was added since version 6.0, here its signature for rvector:

 rvector::rvector (const TR* pD, int nSize, int nIncr = 1);